ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 The [address corresponding to the above program](https://wallet.plutomonkey.com/p2s/?source=ICAgIHsKICAgICAgIHZhbCB6ID0gZGVjb2RlUG9pbnQoZnJvbUJhc2U2NCgiQWxDR090WktoNjZLTCtnOEd2R29RRHkxUDFQa2h0aFJIYTJLQkloK1d5TlMiKSkKICAgICAgIGRlZiBzYW1lQXNNZShib3g6Qm94KSA9IGJveC5wcm9wb3NpdGlvbkJ5dGVzID09IFNFTEYucHJvcG9zaXRpb25CeXRlcwogICAgICAgcHJvdmVEbG9nKHopICYmIElOUFVUUy5mb3JhbGwoc2FtZUFzTWUpCiAgICB9Cg==) is `3PwBHASpxaJa5i3vmLtUTvEqjbJWcpqnyuX9hSmUbaK2HAmoDLHmYSMm4up5pCRytSStEhsHnzTfpHzvCRZ`

-One may think that the lack of `var` keyword may seem restrictive as it enforces everything to be immutable.
+One may think that the lack of the `var` keyword may seem restrictive as it enforces everything to be immutable.
 For instance, to compute the sum of all the inputs, one might want to store the accumulated value in a `var` and iterate over all the inputs, updating the `var` at each iteration.